Funerary hatchment: Belgium and Netherlands

-In the Netherlands hatchments (in Dutch, rouwbord, literally meaning "mourning shield") with the word "OBIIT" (Latin:"deceased") and the date of death were hung over the door of the deceased's house and later on the wall of the church where he was buried.
+In the Netherlands, hatchments (in Dutch, rouwbord, literally meaning "mourning shield") with the word "OBIIT" (Latin:"deceased") and the date of death were hung over the door of the deceased's house and later on the wall of the church where he was buried.
 In the 17th century the hatchments were sober black lozenge-shaped frames with the coat of arms.
 In the 18th century both the frames and the heraldry got more and more elaborate.
-Symbols of death like batwings, skulls, hour-glasses and crying angels with torches were added and the names of the 8, 16 or even 32 armigerous forebearers (sometimes an invention, there were a lot of "nouveaux riches") and their genealogical escutcheons were displayed.
+Symbols of death like batwings, skulls, hour-glasses and crying angels with torches were added and the names of the 8, 16 or even 32 armigerous forebears (sometimes an invention, there were a lot of "nouveaux riches") and their genealogical escutcheons were displayed.
 The British tradition of differentiating between the hatchments of bachelors, widowers and others is unknown in the Low Countries.
 The arms of a widow are sometimes surrounded by a cordelière (knotted cord) and the arms of women are often, but not always, shaped like a lozenge.
 There were no Kings of Arms to rule and regulate these traditions.

 In 1795 the Dutch republic, recently conquered by revolutionary France, issued a decree that banned all heraldic shields.
 Thousands of hatchments were chopped to pieces and burned.
 In the 19th century the hatchments were almost forgotten and only a few noble families kept the tradition alive.

 In Flanders, the clergy of the Roman Catholic Church have kept the tradition of putting up hatchments alive to this day.
 Noble families have continued to put up hatchments in churches.

 Unlike the British hatchments the Dutch and Belgian examples are often inscribed with dates of birth and death, often the Latin words "obit", "nascent" and "svea" are used to give the dates of death and birth and the age of the deceased.
 The name and titles are sometimes added along with the arms of various ancestors.

 Sometimes the coats of arms of man and woman are shown on a hatchment.